canonical/cloud-init/doc/rtd/explanation/instancedata.rst

-This is a cloud-init configuration key present in :file:`/etc/cloud/cloud.cfg` which describes cloud-init's configured `default_user`, `distro`, `network` renderes, and `paths` that cloud-init will use.
+This is a cloud-init configuration key present in :file:`/etc/cloud/cloud.cfg` which describes cloud-init's configured `default_user`, `distro`, `network` renders, and `paths` that cloud-init will use.
 Not to be confused with the underlying host ``sys_info`` key above.

 ``v1``